Lillian6/final-project/README.md

 ## This is the project I finished so far:
 ![screen shot 2018-12-11 at 4 15 40 pm](https://user-images.githubusercontent.com/32445505/49831029-d78f9880-fd60-11e8-8dd8-30b0e50cbab4.png)

+## Self reflection
+The webpage presents the data in a more intuitive way than numbers in a table.
+The bigger the bubble is, the more users are on the platform; when the mouse is hovering on the bubble, the bubble will get twice bigger and the exact number will show up as a title.
+To be honest, I don't have a specific idea about how I'm going to visualize data and the process is a combination that idea and execution go on at the same time (since I have to balance what I'm able to do and what I'm not yet).
+When I search online, there're so many cool stuff and projects going on, such as map, and I also thought about making a map.
+So, I would say it's a "brainstorm & balance" process.

+Doing this project deepend some thoughts in my mind about data visualization.
+There's no right answer for data visualization, but there are some appropriate ways to present certain information.
+Based on the characteristcis of the information itself, choosing a way to visualize the data would be more natural.

 ## Future development:
 * Add more interactions on the bubble or the website in general, such as buttons, lines, forces, etc.
 * Add more data visualization elements such as quadrant